About the Book

 About the Editors

 Joan Turner is a social worker and massage therapist.
-She is editor of Living the Changes, co-editor of Perspectives on Women, and contributing author to Healing Voices.
-Her writing has appeared in Pottersfield Portfolio, Motherworker, Backtalk, and Feminist Bookstore News.
+She is editor of Living the Changes, co-editor of Spider Women: A Tapestry of Creativity and Healing and Perspectives on Women, and a contributing author to Healing Voices.
+Turner’s writing has appeared in Pottersfield Portfolio, Motherworker, Backtalk, and Feminist Bookstore News.
 She was Associate Professor, Faculty of Social Work, University of Manitoba, for almost 20 years, owner of Bold Print Inc., the Winnipeg women’s bookstore, for eight years, and chaplain of the First Unitarian Universalist Church of Winnipeg.
-She lives in Winnipeg.
+Joan lives in Winnipeg.

 Carol Rose is a writer, teacher, and counselor.
-She is published in CV2, Dandelion, Other Voices, Parchment, Prairie Fire, Quarry, The Wascana Review, Vintage ’96, Whetstone, and Zygote.
-Her work has also appeared in anthologies: Consciousness Raising: Women’s Stories of Connection and Transformation, Voices and Echoes: Canadian Women’s Spirituality, and Miriam’s Well.
-Carol’s awards include the Henry Fuerstenberg Award for Poetry, co-winner in the Sandburg-Livesay poetry competition, and second prize in the Stephen Leacock International Poetry competition.
+Her books include Spider Women: A Tapestry of Creativity and Healing (co-edited with Joan Turner,) Path of the Mothers, From the Dream, and Behind the Blue Gate, which won the National Canadian Jewish Book Award for Poetry.
+Other awards include the Henry Fuerstenberg Award for Poetry, co-winner in the Sandburg-Livesay poetry competition, and second prize in the Stephen Leacock International Poetry competition.
 She was also twice nominated for the John Hirsch award for most promising Manitoba writer.
-Her collection of poetry is called Behind the Blue Gate.
 Carol lives in Winnipeg.